-Both of Microsoft’s new consoles pack quite a punch and are competitive options for buyers contemplating Xbox vs Playstation.
-If you want to read more about the Xbox Series X, you can read more here.
-In this article, we’ll go over everything we know about the Xbox Series S so far.
-We will update this page as we hear more about the Series S.
+Both of the next-gen consoles pack quite a punch and are competitive options for buyers contemplating Xbox vs Playstation.
+If you want to learn more about the Xbox Series X, you can read an in-depth guide here.
+In this article, we’ll go over everything we know about the Xbox Series S.

 At a glance: What is the Xbox Series S?

-The Xbox Series S is one of two upcoming next-gen gaming consoles from Microsoft.
+The Xbox Series S is one of two new next-gen gaming consoles from Microsoft.
 Compared to the Xbox Series X, the Series S is a smaller, less expensive console.
+It’s not quite as powerful, but it still packs enough of a punch to qualify as a true next-gen gaming device.

 We’ll get into the details below, but here’s the short version: if you’re in the market for an upgraded console, but don’t want to spend $500 on the Series X, the Series S is a great option for you.